scott0123/1-HP-Wizard/README.md

 The player will have to react quickly and strategically since it only takes one hit to defeat them.

+**Notice: The server that this game runs its gesture recognition on has been shut down.
+You can contact me if you still wish to try this game out so we can work something out.**

 ## Getting Started (Just Playing)
 ### Prerequisites